kaksv/FarmLink/README.md

 Farmlink connects farmers with a network of verified suppliers, expanding their market reach and ensuring access to a diverse range of agricultural products.

 ## Environment Setup:

+`npm init -y`
+create `index.js` file
+add the code for the USSD code
+Create an ngrok account and get a key start ngrok server with `ngrok 6008` start a new terminal and run the application with `node sart` Make sure the Africa's talking is set.